mkudzia/c4l-workshop-2016/outline.md

 ### Windows:
 4. **TODO: Robin what are these steps?**
-5. Advanced step: installing Ruby or JDK?
+5. Advanced step: installing Ruby or JDK? **TODO: What about installing Git, nano, or pip?**

 ## Environment Variables:
 ### Mac: Adding JDK to PATH